 This stamp depicting an undersea post office was issued on January 7, 1965.
-The same design is

-seen on the overprinted issue of May 25, 1966 and the decimal definitive issue of May 25, 1967.
+The same design is seen on the decimal definitive issue of May 25, 1967.

-The marine engineer's son, Captain J.E.
+This Photosphere project was overshadowed by the outbreak of World War I. The marine engineer's son, Captain J.E.
 Williamson, undertook a research project and on August 16, 1939 opened an underwater post office from which covers

 were dispatched to dignitaries such as King George VI and President Roosevelt.
 From 1939-1942 covers from this post office were postmarked "SEA FLOOR".
 Underwater scenes for E.H.
 Griffith's 1941 technicolour film, Bahamas Passage, were filmed from the Photosphere.
 In the late 1940's the chamber was removed from the water.

 This King George VI pictorial definitive from the issue of 1938 was in use when the "SEA FLOOR"

 post office was open.
 It depicts the marine life that could be filmed from the Photosphere.